e-felix/sebas/README.md

 ### Mod Context

-> TDC: is it something we need ?
+> TBC: is it something we need ?

 Context would be a top level abstraction which could be used by other mod \
 in order to target the correct project and the correct env